haesleinhuepf/napari-simpleitk-image-processing/README.md

 ### Measurements

 This function allows determining intensity and shape statistics from labeled images.
+I can be found in the `Tools > Measurement tables` menu.

 ![img.png](https://github.com/haesleinhuepf/napari-simpleitk-image-processing/raw/main/docs/measurements.png)